-There were no changes to the Trustee Board throughout the Scheme Year.
+There were no changes to the Trustee Board throughout the Scheme year.

-The Statement of Investment Principles, which sets out the Trustee's policies on how your contributions should be invested, was updated in September 2020 to reflect the latest guidance regarding Responsible Investment.
+The Statement of Investment Principles, which sets out the Trustees' policies on how your contributions should be invested, was updated in September 2020 to reflect the latest guidance regarding Responsible Investment.

-The first implementation report describing how the Trustees have followed their policies set out in the Statement of Investment Principles will be published at the same time as this Statement, in October 2020.
+The first implementation report describing how the Trustees have followed their policies set out in the Statement of Investment Principles was published in November 2020, with the next iteration to be published alongside this Statement.